Randy has a Ph.D. in Plant Pathology from U. of Wisconsin and practices his craft at universities and USDA-Agricultural Research Service.

-The plantain tree, also known as plátano in Spanish-speaking countries, is a tropical tree of the banana genus (Musa) which originated in the region between Malaysia and northern Australia.
+The plantain tree, also known as plátano in Spanish-speaking countries, is a tropical tree of the banana genus (Musa), which originated in the region between Malaysia and northern Australia.
 It is found in all tropical areas where bananas are grown.
 The fruits of this tree are starchy and are usually not eaten fresh like sweet bananas; they are either boiled, fried, roasted or steamed.
 While they are green, they are savory, as opposed to the common dessert bananas.
 Mature plantains are usually cooked, but they are sweet.
 Some eat mature plantains without cooking.
-A photo of one common way to eat mature plantain fruits is shown to the right.
+A photo of one common way to eat mature plantain fruits is shown below.

 More Plantains vs. Bananas.
 To look at a plantain tree, it would be difficult to differentiate it from a common dessert banana tree.
 Appearances begin to become apparent when the fruit reaches maturity.
 Commercial plantains that make it to world markets are fruits that are about a foot or so long; but there are varieties that are also the size of small bananas that are economically important within the growing regions.